 Viscosupplementation is a procedure in which a hyaluronic acid-based product is injected into an arthritic joint.
 Hyaluronic acid is a naturally occurring component of synovial fluid and articular cartilage.
-It is thought to play a role in joint lubrication and cartilage resilience protecting the cartilage on a cellular level.
+It is thought to play a role in joint lubrication and cartilage resilience, protecting the cartilage on a cellular level.
 Treatment typically consists of between three and five weekly injections into the affected joint.
 The effect of the treatment is quite variable.
-When it is successful symptomatic improvement can last for up to a six months.
-Viscosupplementation is only recommended for patients for whom traditional non-operative treatment has been unsuccessful and as an alternative to surgery.
+When it is successful, symptomatic improvement can last for up to six months.
+Viscosupplementation is only recommended for patients for whom traditional non-operative treatment has been unsuccessful, and as an alternative to surgery.
 Our understanding of hyaluronic acid injections, including its exact mechanisms of action, are currently evolving.

 What is hyaluronic acid?

 Hyaluronic acid, also called hyaluronan or hyaluronate, is a non-sulfated glycosaminoglycan.
 It is one of the chief components of the extracellular matrix (the non-cellular component of cartilage that makes up the vast majority of articular cartilage).
 It has been estimated that the average 70kg (154 lbs) person has roughly 15 grams of hyaluronic acid in their body, one-third of which is turned over (degraded and synthesized) every day.